jessepav/lacygoill-wiki-backup/python/Glossary.md

 In a function  call, name-value pairs which  can be used to pass  arguments to a function.

-Pro: Contrary to  positional arguments, this  syntax is  immune to the  order in which the arguments are specified, because  the semantics of a given argument is no longer derived from its position but from its associated name.
+Pro: Contrary to positional arguments, with this  syntax, you don't need to care about the order in which the arguments are specified, because the semantics of a given argument  is no longer derived  from its position but  from its associated name.

 Con: You need  to know  the names of  the parameters as  they're written  in the function header.